swyxio/brain/apis/react-suspense.md

 ## maxDuration is not actual Duration

 This is not final but priorities have an associated duration that may supercede the duration you set. `ReactDOM.createRoot().render()` has normal priority (which means it is allowed to suspend for max 5 seconds).
 [Source](https://twitter.com/dan_abramov/status/1061344382375395329).
+Inside high priority "intentional" events it is 100ms in prod.
+[Source](https://twitter.com/dan_abramov/status/1055298410767675398?s=20)

 Actual duration works like `Math.min(how long it took, maxDuration of Suspense, duration associated with priority of update)`.